 For ALL liquefied gas applications, install an external bypass valve, and any necessary piping, back to the tank.
-External Bypass Valves are integral to the performance and operation of liquefied gas pumps and are included in the boundary / jurisdiction of the pump (Refer to Form 589).
 DO NOT pipe the bypass valve back to the intake line.

 Refer to "Relief Valve Setting & Adjustment" section.
 The setting on the external bypass valve must be at least 25 psi (1.7 bar) lower than the pump internal relief valve setting.
 The valve and piping must be of adequate size to accommodate the full flow from the pump when the discharge line is closed.